hailo-ai/hailo-rpi5-examples/doc/install-raspberry-pi5.md

 This will update your system to the latest Raspberry Pi kernel, which includes Hailo driver support.

 ### Set PCIe to Gen3
-Setting Gen3 PCIe is required to get higher performance from the Hailo device.
+To achieve optimal performance from the Hailo device, it is necessary to set PCIe to Gen3.
+While using Gen2 is an option, it will result in lower performance.

 Open the Raspberry Pi configuration tool:
 ```bash
 sudo raspi-config
 ```